-: Information on and analysis of the VVC encoders in the SDR UHD verification test (Late)
+JVET-T0103: Information on and analysis of the VVC encoders in the SDR UHD verification test (Late)

 Document is not available.

 Intends to answer the following questions: • Is there any difference in perceptual quality between VTM 9 and 10 decoder compliant bitstreams? • Which objective metrics can model the outcome of the subjective evaluation best?